sambacha/prettier-config-solidity/README.md

 // bad
 [1, 2, 3].map(
   (number) =>
     `A long string with the ${number}.
-It’s so long that we don’t want it to take up space on the .map line!` );
+It’s so long that we don’t want it to take up space on the .map line!`, );

 // good
 [1, 2, 3].map(
   (number) =>
     `A long string with the ${number}.
-It’s so long that we don’t want it to take up space on the .map line!` );
+It’s so long that we don’t want it to take up space on the .map line!`, );

 // bad